 Investment: 6.2 billion euros

-Construction work – which has been awarded to the COCIV consortium – is subdivided into six, non-functional construction sections.
+The execution of the work – which has been given to the COCIV consortium – has been subdivided into six non-functional construction lots, which have been completely financed and all of which are currently underway.

 Governance of the correct construction of the work in environmental terms is carried out by the Ministry of the Environment and the Protection of the Land and the Sea (MATTM) through two bodies:

-The ARPA (Regional Agencies for the Protection of the Environment) also play a technical-scientific supporting role to the OA and its special issue working groups.
+The ARPA (Regional Agencies for the Protection of the Environment) also play a technical-scientific supporting role to the OA and its special issue working groups and since 2017 ARPA are full members of OA.
 Specific conventions signed with the RFI set out the contribution the company makes to ARPA work on checking the correct implementation of environmental monitoring (also through on site inspections and parallel sampling, as well as through suggestions for possible integration or additional activity and/or corrective measures to implement in cases of criticality).

 Amongst the areas of commitment to protect the environment, of particular relevance are those relating to: